Are you going to pave the sloshy muddy walkway along Brownhill Catchment area between Second Avenue and First Avenue?Therese asked 3 months ago

 HI I would like to know what the latest is on the painting of the Goodwood underpass?
 Is it likely to go ahead?
-I hope so as it could add so much to that particular part of the road, especially in conjunction with the upgrade of Good wood Rd.Rachael asked 11 months ago
+I hope so as it could add so much to that particular part of the road, especially in conjunction with the upgrade of Good wood Rd.Rachael asked about 1 year ago

 Thank you for your question.
 Unley Council has been working in close association with Steph Key MP and the Department of Transport and Infrastructure for several years now on a long term solution for an infrastructure improvement for the Underpass ( which is owend by State Governmnent).
 To underatke this work we envisage a staged process.